 Moses' Collection of Quotations

-"A little chimney is soon fired."
-William Hubbard, (1621 – September 24, 1704) was an American clergyman and historian) (Capt.
-Standish was very short.
+"A little chimney is soon fired . . ."
+William Hubbard, (1621 – September 24, 1704) was an American clergyman and historian.
+(William Hubbard was talking about Capt.
+Standish who was very short.
 He had been forced to shorten his rapier by six inches - otherwise the tip of his sword's scabbard would have dragged along the ground when he slung it from his waist.
-"A little chimney is soon fired, so was the Plymoth captain, a man of very little stature, yet of a very hot and angry temper.")
+The full quote is: "A little chimney is soon fired, so was the Plymoth captain, a man of very little stature, yet of a very hot and angry temper.")

 "Always be willing to listen and slow to speak.
 Do not become angry easily . . . " James 1:19 NIV